53maukhanov/where-are-we-meeting/README.md

 # Where are we meeting?

-A simple web app that show paths to different meetings rooms at the Sonova Kitchener office.
+A simple web app that shows the path to different meetings rooms at the Sonova Kitchener office.

-NOTE: All paths start from the SQA area.
+**NOTE**: All paths start from the SQA area.